ukama/ukama/systems/messaging/nns/README.md

-# Network service
+# Node Name Server service
-Network service is a service that stores node-id to IP mapping.
+NNS service is a service that stores node-id to IP mapping.
 It exposes several interfaces to query and update the mapping:
 1. [GRPC interface](/pb/net.proto)
 2. [Prometheus HTTP](https://prometheus.io/docs/prometheus/2.31/configuration/configuration/#http_sd_config) targets config that can be used by